asifsabirshuvo/todo-backend/README.md

 * Did not use validator libraries as the api is pretty small
 * didn't write dto or response serializers
-* for more security the primary keys or foreign key could be replaced by unique random keys but for time contraint I didn't do such sanitizations.
+* for more security the primary keys or foreign key could be replaced by unique random keys but for time constraints I didn't do such sanitizations.

 ## create db and table